-Water leaking, into your basement or any other sort of symptoms of a problem with your foundation, then you may require a foundation repair or certain basement waterproofing solutions.
+Water leaking, into your basement or any other types of issues with your foundation, may require foundation repair or certain basement waterproofing solutions.
 But it’s important to recognize that not all foundation solutions are the same.
 When you’re dealing with a smaller company that only specializes in small crack repair, then that may be the only solution they offer for a complex problem.
 Unfortunately, that’s not going to work.

 So how can you know that there’s more going on than a simple crack in the foundation?